 Policies and management

 The overall responsibility for health and safety lies with our Executive Board.
 Health and safety is the top agenda item for all management meetings and monthly reporting at business unit and divisional Board meetings enable statistics and trends to be identified and, where needed, addressed.

-Our Health and Safety Policy establishes our commitment to effectively managing all aspects of health and safety, and to taking all reasonably practicable measures to continually improve.
+Business unit management is responsible for the implementation of our Health and Safety Policy which provides a framework to effectively manage all aspects of health, safety and wellbeing, and ensuring all health and safety risks are assessed and safe systems of work are devised in line with the Galliford Try Health, Safety and Environmental Management Systems.
 The policy determines the roles and responsibilities of the Executive Board, divisional Boards and business unit management in delivering health and safety.

 It also expresses the Group’s commitment to ensuring that our people’s behaviour is consistent with an improving safety culture.

 In addition, we have an Employee Wellbeing Policy, which recognises that our duty of care extends to our people’s physical and mental health.

 We ensure our polices are widely communicated, through inductions for new employees, internal training sessions, site notice boards and via our intranet.